railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_manage.rst

 Management of staff
 -------------------

-To define a new employee in Open ERP, use the menu  *Human Resources > Employees > New Employee* .
+To define a new employee in Open ERP, use the menu :menuselection:`Human Resources --> Employees --> New Employee`.

 .. figure::  images/service_employee_form.png
    :align: center